TSgunawardena/TSgunawardena/README.md

 * 🌍  I'm based in Colombo, Sri Lanka
 * ✉️  You can contact me at [tsamindagunawardena@gmail.com](mailto:tsamindagunawardena@gmail.com)
-* 🧠  I'm learning React, Node.js, Flutter
+* 🧠  I'm currently working on .NET, C#

 ### Skills